jadegold55/creative-spotlight/README.md

 ### Delete submission flow (`/delete`)
 ![Delete dropdown used to remove a submission from the gallery](docs/images/delete-submission.png)

-> Save the screenshot files with the exact names above inside `docs/images/` so they render automatically on GitHub.

 ## Slash commands at a glance